 Ovulation Predictor Kits: Saliva

-This type of kit looks at the mineral content in your saliva when it dries.
+This product looks at the mineral content in your saliva when it dries.

-It comes with a mini microscope you can use to look for a pattern in your saliva that looks like a fern leaf.
-This pattern means you’ll ovulate sometime in the next few days.
+It comes with a mini microscope you can use to look for a pattern in your saliva.
+It looks like a fern leaf.
+When you see it, you’ll ovulate sometime in the next few days.

 - A good option for women who want something simpler than a urine test